container

 This does not mean that the application components can be spread randomly.
 For example, some application components require the same host.
 However, selecting the hosts is no longer the user’s job.
 Kubernetes provides an abstracted layer over the infrastructure, allowing this type of management.

-The scheduling of containers is on a homogenous pool of resources.
+Containers are scheduled using a homogenous pool of resources.
 The VM disappears, and you think about resources such as CPU and RAM.
 Everything else, like location, disappears.

 Kubernetes pod and label